daviden1013/Data-Challenge/README.md

 ```
 The average loss is 13.2 with minimum 8.4.
 This means rolling 8 to 9 times can give a Bingo!

-## My complete code is available in bingo.py